Learn about Horse Behaviour - Horse Training without tears

 ACS Student Comment: "[The course] was more in depth than I thought it would be and it was information that I could apply with my own horses.
 The feedback was very helpful and it was information that could only have been gained from experience with horses.
 She [tutor] would always answer any questions that I have and always had something positive and helpful to say!"
 Paula Grima, Australia - Equine Behaviour course.

-Understand and recognise what constitutes normal behaviour in your horse and learn to respond appropriately to abnormal behaviour.
 The study of equine behaviour provides a foundation for more sensitive and informed care and training of horses.
 Lessons cover genetics, perception and behaviour, communication and social behaviour, sexual and reproductive behaviour, learning and training and behavioural problems.

 "This is a fascinating topic.
 Anyone who works with horses will get value from completing the course.
 Horses are large animals in relation to their human trainers and they cannot be trained safely or effectively using brute force.
 Having a deeper understanding of equine behaviour and intelligence will allow you to minimise the frustration you may often feel when trying to handle your horse."
 J. Pollock - B. Sc.
 (Biology), Dip.
 Prof. Ed.
 Tutor

 There are 7 lessons in this course:

 Lesson 1 - Introduction: Influences and Motivation

 - Categories of behaviour - reactive, active, cognitive